 Diabetes is a disease in which the body does not produce or properly use insulin.
-Insulin is a hormone that is needed to convert sugar, starches and other food into energy needed for daily life.
+Insulin is a hormone that is needed to convert sugar, starches, and other food into energy needed for daily life.
 There are several types of diabetes:

 Type 1 diabetes (previously called “juvenile diabetes”) is an autoimmune disorder, in which the insulin producing beta cells are destroyed by the body’s immune system.
 As a result the body cannot produce insulin, the hormone that allows glucose to enter and fuel the cells.
 To survive, individuals with type 1 diabetes must take insulin every day.
-It is estimated that 5-10% of Americans who are diagnosed with diabetes have type 1 diabetes.
+It is estimated that 5 to 10% of Americans who are diagnosed with diabetes have type 1 diabetes.

 Prediabetes is a condition that occurs when a person's blood glucose levels are higher than normal but not high enough for a diagnosis of type 2 diabetes.
 There are 41 million Americans who have prediabetes, in addition to the 20.8 million with diabetes.

-If you do not manage your diabetes or maintain healthy habits, you could develop serious health conditions, including blindness, severe kidney disease, stroke, heart attack, sores in your feet or gangrene (dead tissue) that could lead to infection and eventually to amputation.
+If you do not manage your diabetes or maintain healthy habits, you could develop serious health conditions, including blindness, severe kidney disease, stroke, heart attack, sores in your feet, or gangrene (dead tissue) that could lead to infection and eventually to amputation.

 Diabetes is linked to several vascular diseases: